jkbrzt/rrule/README.md

 ##### `RRule.prototype.before(dt, inc=false)`

 Returns the last recurrence
-after the given `Date` instance.
+before the given `Date` instance.
 The `inc` argument defines what happens if `dt` is an occurrence.
 With `inc == true`, if `dt` itself is an occurrence, it will be returned.